Characters: Wreck It Ralph Main Characters

 - The Von Trope Family: This actually foreshadows her true role in the game.

 - What a Piece of Junk: Vanellope's car is the result of Ralph pretty much destroying the bakery minigame and definitely looks like it, but given her performance it has to be the best car in game.
+Also may be a result of Ralph literally breaking the minigame, resulting in a glitchy-textured kart with impossibly-good stats.

-- Wise Beyond Her Years: Due to being being treated like crap from the others.
-Her Jerkass Fašade is just a way to blow off some steam, and her real wisdom shows up when she's willing to accept her doom with a smile for the sake of Ralph's own safety during the Cy-Bug invasion of Sugar Rush.
+- Wise Beyond Her Years: Due to being treated like crap from the others.
+Her Jerkass Façade is just a way to blow off some steam, and her real wisdom shows up when she's willing to accept her doom with a smile for the sake of Ralph's own safety during the Cy-Bug invasion of Sugar Rush.
 Keep in mind she's nine.

 - Wistful Amnesia: Vanellope insists that being a racer is "in her code", even if everyone else tells her otherwise.